In this section

 Smoking & pregnancy references

-1. digital.nhs.uk/data-and-information/publications/statistical/statistics-on-women-s-smoking-status-at-time-of-delivery-england
+1. digital.nhs.uk/data-and-information/publications/statistical/statistics-on-women-s-smoking-status-at-time-of-delivery-england/statistics-on-womens-smoking-status-at-time-of-delivery-england-q4-2024-25/part-1

 Teenage pregnancy

-Teenage Pregnancy (usually defined as pregnancy in young people aged under 18) is an important health issue because most teenage pregnancies are unplanned and around half end in an abortion.
-While many teenagers do make excellent parents, bringing up a child as a teenager can be extremely difficult and result in poor outcomes for both the teenage parent and the child.
+Teenage Pregnancy (usually defined as pregnancy in young people aged under 18) is an important health issue because most teenage pregnancies are mostly unplanned and around half end in an abortion.[20]
+While many teenagers do make excellent parents, bringing up a child as a teenager can be extremely difficult and result in poorer outcomes for both the teenage parent and the child.[21]

-Last updated: Apr-21
+Last updated: Autumn 2025

 Teenage pregnancy resources